 As discussed in more detail above for fall-run/late fall–run Chinook salmon, Sites Reservoir releases to the CBD and thence the Toe Drain under Alternatives 1, 2, and 3 during August–October could result in increased rates of adult steelhead occurrence at Wallace Weir, although this is uncertain.
-One marked (hatchery-origin) adult steelhead was collected in the fish trap at Wallace Weir in September 2018, whereas none were collected during trapping in 2014 (September/October), 2015 (October), 2017 (September/October), and 2020 (October) (see Table toedrain1 in the fall/late fall–run Chinook salmon analysis for details of trapping effort and data source).
+One marked (hatchery-origin) adult steelhead was collected in the fish trap at Wallace Weir in September 2018, whereas none were collected during trapping in 2014 (September/October), 2015 (October), 2017 (September/October), and 2020 (October) (Table toedrain1 in the fall/late fall–run Chinook salmon analysis for details of trapping effort and data source).
 In 2019, a total of 13 adult steelhead, primarily hatchery-origin, were collected at Wallace Weir by trapping at the fish rescue facility and associated beach seining nearby, of which two fish (15%) died (Davis et al. 2019).
-Assuming this increased occurrence of steelhead at Wallace Weir is the result of the flow action, which is uncertain, then similar flow actions facilitated by reservoir releases under Alternatives 1, 2, and 3 would have the potential to result in a very small DPS-level effect to steelhead: overall population numbers as indicated by monitoring of adults returning to hatcheries is in the thousands of fish (NMFS 2016: 12).
+Assuming this increased occurrence of steelhead at Wallace Weir is the result of the flow action, which is uncertain, then similar flow actions facilitated by reservoir releases under Alternatives 1, 2, and 3 would have the potential to result in a very small DPS-level effect to steelhead: overall population numbers as indicated by monitoring of adults returning to hatcheries is in the thousands of fish (National Marine Fisheries Service 2016: 12).

 Temperature Effects

-As discussed in Chapter 6, Surface Water Quality, the effect of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
-Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on steelhead at the release site would be inimal.
+As discussed in Chapter 6, the effects of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
+Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on steelhead at the release site would be inconsequential.

-All changes in water temperature in the Yolo Bypass due to Sites Reservoir releases via the CBD would be zero or negative for Alternatives 1A, 1B, 2, and 3 (Table CBD_temp).
-These lower water temperatures are expected to have a negligible effect on adult steelhead in the Yolo Bypass. and may have a marginally beneficial eff
+All changes in water temperature in the Yolo Bypass due to Sites Reservoir releases via the CBD would be zero or negative for Alternatives 1A, 1B, 2, and 3 (Table 11-14).
+These lower water temperatures are expected to have a negligible effect on adult steelhead in the Yolo Bypass.

-As discussed in Impact Fish-2, temperature changes under Alternatives 1A, 1B, 2, and 3 due to Sites Reservoir releases in the Sacramento River below the Yolo Bypass, and the effects to steelhead, would be minimal due to the small proportion of Sacramento River water in this reach coming off the Yolo Bypass.
+As discussed in Impact Fish-2, temperature changes under Alternatives 1A, 1B, 2, and 3 due to Sites Reservoir releases in the Sacramento River below the Yolo Bypass, and the effects to steelhead, would be inconsequential due to the small proportion of Sacramento River water in this reach coming off the Yolo Bypass.

 Feather River